-9 tips to score an exemption in CA IPCC Tax exam
+9 tips to score an exemption in the CA Inter Tax exam

-In CA IPCC tax subject is divided into two sections.
+In CA Inter tax subject is divided into two sections.
 The first one is Direct Tax and the other one is Indirect Tax.
-Most of the questions that come in Tax exam are not direct rather conceptual and requires understanding.
+Most of the questions that come in the Tax exam are not direct rather conceptual and require understanding.
 So, mugging up is of no use.
 There is a linkage between the topics of tax exam.

 #1 Don’t lose hope at first